asdf123101/HDPG1D/README.md

 ```bash
 PGsolve
 ```
-Follow the prompts to setup the problem, visualize the solution, and check the convergence.
+Follow the prompts to setup the problem, visualize the solution, and check the convergence plot.

 ### Convergence plot
 The error on the convergence plot is calculated using approximated 'exact' solution with higher polynomial functions and large number of elements.
-Therefore, the error plot, especially the adaptive solution error may not be accurate after certain threshold.
+Therefore, the error plot, especially the adaptive solution error, may not be accurate after certain error threshold.

 ### Adaptive method
 By default, the solver seeks to adapt the mesh based on the right boundary flux.
 The solver stops after the estimated error is lower than a user defined tolerance or reaches maximum iteration number.